bryuly/PSS/README.md

 # Uninstallation (not working??)
 Uninstall info I haven't figured out but to disable use the following command.
 1. `Pi-hole_SafeSearch.sh -d`

+You also can run the following commands to remove the script from the folder location.
+   `cd /usr/local/bin/`
+   `rm Pi-hole_SafeSearch.sh`

 If you wish to not enforce SafeSearch on your network anymore, please follow the steps below to completely uninstall PSS
 1. `Pi-hole_SafeSearch.sh --disable`